xxc3nsoredxx/misc-utils/README.md

 # misc-utils
 A collection of miscellaneous little utils that I don't feel deserve a full repo.

+### Autotoolization in progress
+This repo is slowly being packaged by Autotools.
+By default installs everything under `/usr/local`.
+Re-run `./configure` to change what is installed and under what prefix.

+### ebuild in progress
+The whole reason for autotoolizing the repo is that I can write a nice ebuild for it.

 ## cross\_arm
 Creates an ARM cross-compiler toolchain.
 Originally created for a class that dealt with ARM binaries in some assignments.